Pantip Plaza

-Pantip Plaza is an indoor IT shopping mall located on New Phetchaburi Road in Ratchathewi district, Bangkok, Thailand.
-It has branch locations in Nonthaburi, in Bangkapi, and in Chiang Mai.
+Pantip Plaza was an indoor IT shopping mall located on New Phetchaburi Road in Ratchathewi district, Bangkok, Thailand.
+It continues to have branch locations in Nonthaburi, in Bangkapi, and in Chiang Mai.

 Stores

-The mall has two anchors, IT City, which occupies the top floor, and Data IT on the mezzanine level.
-There are hundreds of small shops specialising in computer hardware, software, and accessories, including repair, modifications, networking, secondhand, laptops, Macintosh and peripherals.
+The mall had two anchors, IT City, which occupies the top floor, and Data IT on the mezzanine level.
+There were hundreds of small shops specialising in computer hardware, software, and accessories, including repair, modifications, networking, secondhand, laptops, Macintosh and peripherals.

 Hardware

-Shops in Pantip Plaza offer a wide selection of new and second-hand computers from most of the major manufacturers, together with a selection of secondhand and custom equipment.
+Shops in Pantip Plaza offered a wide selection of new and second-hand computers from most of the major manufacturers, together with a selection of secondhand and custom equipment.
 Digital cameras, printers, music players, and games consoles are also available.

 Food and drink

-Pantip Plaza has some restaurants on the ground floor, while food courts on the mezzanine level and second floor offer a wide selection of Thai cuisine, desserts and drinks.
+Pantip Plaza had some restaurants on the ground floor, while food courts on the mezzanine level and second floor offer a wide selection of Thai cuisine, desserts and drinks.

 Effect of 2018 Renovations

 The mall was extensively renovated for 18 months starting in 2018.
 During this time, many shops were closed down because of the lowered foot traffic, and did not return.
 The mall has not recovered to its pre-2018 levels, with entire empty floors.